MahmoudKamal01/namazeg/README.md

 - **Customization**: Easily modify fields and adjust styles to match your vision. 🎨
 - **Shareable Forms**: Share your form with others for them to fill out. 📤
 - **Export Responses**: Export form responses as an Excel file for easy analysis. 📊
+- **Upgrade Plans**: Use Stripe to upgrade your plan for more features and capabilities. 💳

 ## Tech Stack